 Amundsen Race has a total mandatory layover of twelve (12) hours + equalization time.

-A minimum of four (4) hours layover is mandatory on checkpoint 3, for the rest of the manadatory layover the musher is free to split as he/she wishes between checkpoints, with a maximum of four (4) hours in wilderness checkpoint Gubbhögen..
+A minimum of four (4) hours layover is mandatory on checkpoint 3 (chp.
+Norråker 2), for the rest of the manadatory layover the musher is free to split as he/she wishes between checkpoints, with a maximum of four (4) hours in wilderness checkpoint Gubbhögen..